softzian/ElseeSystem/README.md

 See doc/INSTALL.txt for install guide

-See Wiki for more infomation
+See Wiki or doc for more infomation

 My references:
   - http://wiki.osdev.org ; An useful source for code examples and information